monktastic/no-more-contempt/scratch/endless-summary.md

 You may believe that you have no intention to provoke darkness in others, but you have no idea how sneaky your darkness is.
 The mere decision to feel contempt for another person; to view them as fundamentally defective; or to see their evil as intrinsic, is always your mind finding justification to engage in some dark behavior that you would otherwise be unable to.
 Until you see this clearly, it is literally impossible to reduce the evil in the world; it is only possible to create more, while also feeling flawlessly certain that you are doing no such thing.
 Seeing how your own darkness is tricking you is the key that unlocks your ability to see how it has commandeered other people's minds, and therefore how to be of genuine service in fighting it.

-The more you see this, the more you discover an astonishing truth: the darkness in all of our minds is collaborating.
 Actually, it's much worse: our darknesses aren't truly separate.
 They behave more like outgrowths of a singular distributed malevolent entity, slipping freely between our subconscious minds, manipulating us all into creating Hell on Earth without anyone realizing its true origin.
 Or rather, every one of us knows who the problem is, but somehow it's always somebody else.
 The Darkness keeps our attention fixated outwards on the evil "out there," precisely so that we will never look too closely "in here," at the one place where we actually have complete control over it.
 It is the primordial evil global conspiracy, and it lives deep within the crevices of our minds; the last place we would ever look.

-Make no mistake: there really _are_ people who knowingly embrace the darkness, and who can surely be called "evil."
-They really do conspire in ways that harm us all, and they must be stopped.
-But it is not possible to defeat them while we still view their evil as something foreign to ourselves.
-Rather, it is only by owning up fully to our own darkness that we begin to appreciate the ways in which other minds are stuck.
-The more you see this, the more you feel compassion.
-Not in the sense of being nice or gentle.
-True compassion can be fierce, or even violent.
-But it is rooted in a pure motivation; a deep recognition of the interconnectedness of all things.
-From this place, it is impossible to feel malice, contempt, or self-righteousness toward anyone — and this makes all the difference.
-The more your mind is free of self-deception, the less of a "hook" it offers for other people's darkness to latch onto.
-This is the only way to defeat it.
-But beware: the more entrenched their darkness, the more easily you will find justification for your own self-deception without ever realizing it.

 At the deepest level, it is possible to realize that you _are_ everyone and everything, in a profound and surprising sense; and that any harm you cause to anyone ultimately happens to everyone.
 Every time we are unkind to anyone for any reason; any time we engage in self-deception, we are secretly feeding the Beast.
 Seeing this in its entirety is known as enlightenment, but all of us can sense it to some degree or another at all times.
 All self-deception, and therefore all evil, is ultimately rooted in the misperception that we are fundamentally separate; from each other, and from "nature."
 The darker a mind, the less able they are to perceive the life in others; and therefore the more easily they justify harming it.
 This misperception cannot be overcome by more darkness, but only by "shining your inner light" so powerfully that the smoldering ember within them is forced to take notice.
 This can be gentle, or it can be fierce, but in either case, it can be called Love.